How Financial Advisors Can Make Emotional Connections With Wealthy People

 Don’t get me wrong.

 Wealthy people want and need to know about estate and trust planning, tax-deferred strategies, business succession planning, and so on.
 Your competitors know this as well.
 However, they’re falling short in building conversations that appeal emotionally to their prospects, creating an opportunity for you to differentiate your financial practice.

-Topic Ideas that Lead to Emotional Connections
+Topic Ideas That Lead to Emotional Connections

 What follows are suggested blog and article topics that’ll help you make an emotional connection with people who have means.
 What’s more, if you’re not convinced about my approach, then consider this concept when introducing non-financial topics for your readers:

 Building, conserving and distributing wealth is our firm’s mainstay.
-However, our job is not complete without also helping you to accomplish your goals that extend beyond your wealth, including goals of happiness.
+However, our job is not complete without also helping you accomplish your goals that extend beyond your wealth, including goals of happiness.

-5 Content Examples that Build Emotional Connections
+5 Content Examples That Build Emotional Connections

 Headline: 3 Steps to Raising Philanthropic Children

 Intro: Over the years you’ve been contributing resources to organizations you care deeply about.
 Perhaps you’ve shared your special journey with your children.
 Yet, your excitement and experiences of fulfillment often fall on deaf ears.
 If you’re seeking to instill a humanitarian attitude within your children, ultimately making a greater impact on the world by raising inherently philanthropic children, consider these three steps…